nelhage/blog.nelhage.com/content/draft/2017-01-08-utilization.markdown

 ---

-One of my favorite concepts when thinking about instrumenting a system to understand capacity is what I call "time utilization".
-This is the question of, for a given thread in some system, what fraction of its time is spent doing what kind of work?
+One of my favorite concepts when thinking about instrumenting a system to understand its overall performance and capacity is what I call "time utilization".

-Let's consider this notion via the concrete example of a job that consumes request logs off of a queue and updates hit counts in a
+By this I mean: If you look at the behavior of a thread over some window of time, what fraction of its time is spent in each "kind" of work that it does?

-database:
+Let's make this notion concrete by examining a toy example.
+Imagine we're running a job that pulls request events off of a distributed queue, and updates a hit count table in a database:

 ```python
 while True: